Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 Bland: not highly flavored; mild; tasteless; lacking in special interest, liveliness, individuality, etc.; insipid; dull; unemotional, indifferent, or casual

 Owned: Total and undeniable dominance of a person, group of people, or situation.
 To "make someone your b*tch"!

 These words all thoroughly describe the problem with Infiniti and the QX50.
 The car gets bullied in its class, and I would go as so far as to say it just gets downright overshadowed by everything else.

 The QX50 is a bland car.
 Yes, car, not a crossover like they market it as.
 And I feel this is why Infiniti gets owned in not only this segment but other segments too.
 No one likes bland food, and I could go without the taste of driving the QX50.
 Hopefully, the 2019 version brings more buyers with its looks, but as of now, it looks bleak . . . for sales.

 For starters, this car used to be called the EX35.
 And then the EX37, before finally being called the QX50.
 To put this into perspective, the EX35 was launched back in 2007 as an '08 model.
-That was wayyyyy back when the first iPhone was the only phone Apple made and Obama wasn’t even elected yet.
+That was way back when the first iPhone was the only phone Apple made and Obama wasn’t even elected yet.
 Throughout the 11 years that followed, the car has actually only been refreshed twice, regardless of the three name changes.
 And no significant changes were really made.
 Except one.

 Chinese implants you might ask?
 Well, in China, the odds of being the person driven rather than the driver are high.
 And China hated the cramped back of the original QX50.
 Adding 3.2 inches seemed to do the trick.
 However, that car's American cousin wanted that botox too, and here lies a classic problem: what may work for other countries will not always work in the U.S.